-Retaining surplus water during wet conditions to use when its dry is one of the most tried and proven resiliency strategies for water supply, and is another alternative water supply development strategy being supported by the District.
-From a project perspective, the District primarily captures surplus water through operations of the regional water management system, reservoirs and the WCAs.
-Development of large-scale Aquifer Storage and Recovery (ASR) systems are being designed and tested by the District north of Lake Okeechobee.
+Retaining surplus water during wet conditions to use when its dry is one of the most tried and proven resiliency strategies for water supply and is another alternative water supply development strategy being supported by the District.
+From a regional perspective, the District primarily captures surplus water through the operation of the regional water management system.
+This system includes reservoirs and, WCAs development of large-scale Aquifer Storage and Recovery (ASR) which are currently being designed and tested by the District north of Lake Okeechobee, will provide another option.